 some 400 graduate students to conduct research in more than 100

 countries on a wide range of subjects.

 Listing of fellowships, internships, and service programs.
-Links are not functional, but opportunity titles give you a starting place for research.

 The goal of the Fellowship Program is to attract outstanding students who enroll in two-year master's degree programs in public policy, international affairs, public administration, or academic fields such as business, economics, political science, sociology, or foreign languages, who represent all ethnic, racial and social backgrounds and who have an interest in pursuing a Foreign Service career in the U.S. Department of State.
 The program develops a source of trained men and women who will represent the skill needs of the Department and who are dedicated to representing America's interests abroad.